 Preparing for your appointment

 To be sure you get the information you need, it's good to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 What you can do

 Preparing a list of questions before your appointment will help you make the most of your time with your doctor.
 List your questions from most important to least important.
 For latex allergy, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared, don't hesitate to ask for clarification of anything you don't understand.

 Tests and diagnosis

 Your doctor will want to know your history of latex allergy experiences, and other allergy signs and symptoms.
 Your doctor may conduct a physical examination to identify or exclude other medical problems.

 He or she may also recommend one or both of the following tests:

 Although medications are available to reduce the symptoms of latex allergy, there is no cure for latex allergy.
 Treatment is based on prevention.
 The only way to prevent an allergic reaction is to avoid products that contain latex.

 However, despite your best efforts to avoid latex, you may come into contact with it.
 If you've had a previous severe allergic reaction to latex, you may need to carry injectable epinephrine with you at all times.
 If you go into anaphylactic shock, you may need: